Borinquen (ship): Sale and subsequent names

 On 25 April 1949, she was sold to the Bull Steamship Company and renamed the SS Puerto Rico.

-In 1954 she was purchased by the Arosa Line (Compañía Internacional Transportadora – owned by Nicolo Rizzi, a Swiss-Italian financier) and operated as the extensively rebuilt Arosa Star until 1958.
-As the Arosa Star she was the third largest ship of the Arosa Line, a Swiss cruise line, operating in the mid-1950s.
+In 1954, she was purchased by the Arosa Line (Compañía Internacional Transportadora – owned by Nicolo Rizzi, a Swiss-Italian financier) and operated as the extensively rebuilt Arosa Star until 1958.
+As the Arosa Star, she was the third largest ship of the Arosa Line.
 The 2 larger ships in the fleet were the flagship Arosa Sky, and the older Arosa Sun – originally the French-built liner Felix Roussel.
 Then came the Arosa Star, with Arosa Kulm bringing up the rear.
 The Arosa Star was a ship which traveled several different routes, with many crew on board.
 At one time Kurt Ebberg was master, Alex Von Blessingh was first officer, Ernest Kuehne was chief engineer, Karl Nahrath was chief purser, and Hasso Wolf was the doctor of the ship.

 During at least part of this period, she transported immigrants from northern Europe to Canada and the United States, with regular ports of call at Halifax, Quebec City, Montreal and New York City.
 With the advent of affordable air travel, the market for hauling immigrants quickly disappeared and the Arosa Line went bankrupt.

 In the years 1959–69, she was operated for Eastern Steamship Lines as the Bahama Star, sailing primarily between Florida and the Bahamas.
 During this period, the Bahama Star managed to rescue 489 people from the burning SS Yarmouth Castle, another cruise ship; 90 people perished in the blaze.
 In an ironic twist of fate, this accident led to changes to the maritime regulations pertaining to such ships at the Geneva Convention of 1964, outlawing the operation of passenger vessels with wooden super-structures.
 The cost of complying with the new regulations proved too expensive, so the ship was sold to the Western Steamship Company.

+She was renamed again, this time to La Jenelle.
+The new owners brought her to Port Hueneme, California, where they intended to sell her.
+There were rumors of the ship being turned into a floating restaurant/casino, or being sold to an Indonesian shipping firm, but neither plan materialized.
+By 1970, she was anchored outside the harbor to avoid expensive docking fees, while efforts were made to find a buyer.